alexmazaltov/ai-crm/README.md

 ## Credits

-Built by [@anthroos](https://github.com/anthroos) while doing sales for [WeLabelData](https://welabeldata.com).
+Built by [@alexmazaltov](https://github.com/alexmazaltov) while doing sales for [Oleksii](https://oleksii.ch).

-Inspired by the "tools for thought" movement and frustration with traditional CRMs.
+Inspired by the "Cursor CRM" movement and frustration with traditional CRMs.